Miss Kyrgyzstan: Miss Universe Kyrgyzstan

-In 2020, Miss Kyrgyzstan title had gone to Ms. Lazat Nurkozhoeva.
+In 2020, Miss Kyrgyzstan's title had gone to Ms. Lazat Nurkozhoeva.
 The Miss Kyrgyzstan 2020 was organized by Interalliance KG jointly with R-Style - Beauty Company of Kyrgyzstan, the event took place at the Ala-Too Hall on December 29.
 As a prize, Nurkozhoeva received a BMW X5 car.
+Lazat withdrew from Miss Universe 2021 after Israel hosted the pageant.